dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

   None (Optional Bool)
   ```

-  Carefully note that the last two values do not mean the same thing.
-Many
+Carefully note `Some (None Bool)` and `None (Optional Bool)` do not necessarily
-  languages only permit one "level" of nullability, but in Dhall you can nest
+mean the same thing.
+Many languages only permit one "level" of nullability, but
-  the `Optional` type to an arbitrary depth and each layer is tracked
+in Dhall you can nest the `Optional` type to an arbitrary depth and each layer
-  separately.
+is tracked separately.

 `Some` is a keyword that requires an argument, meaning that `Some 1` is a valid
 expression, but `Some` by itself is not valid.
 However, `None` is more